GEC-git/AptaMat/README.md

 AptAlign is an alignment algorithm used to align DNA or RNA secondary structure.

-It takes two arguments:
+It takes four arguments:

 - `-s` (`--structures`) followed by secondary structures written in dotbracket format
-- `-v` (`--verbose`) to increase the verbosity of the output.
+- `-v` (`--verbose`) to increase the verbosity of the output. (optionnal)
-- `-d` (`--depth`) to set the depth at which the overdivision calculation will go. (if set too high, WILL hinder performances, default = 10)
+- `-d` (`--depth`) to set the depth at which the overdivision calculation will go. (optionnal, if set too high, WILL hinder performances, default = 10)
-- `-u` (`--unoptimised`) to use the unoptimised version of the overdivision calculation.
-(Can be of use if singlecore performances is very high compared to multicore)
+- `-u` (`--unoptimised`) to use the unoptimised version of the overdivision calculation. (optionnal, Can be of use if singlecore performances is very high compared to multicore)

 The `structures` argument must be a string formatted secondary structures array.
 You can only input two structures with this parameter.
 Quotes are necessary.